10 steps to diversify your income and win the fundraising gameOct 18, 2022

-Each arts company develop a fantastic program, cost it, and then look to the potential sources of income to fund the program.
+Each arts company develops a fantastic program, costs it, and then looks to the potential sources of income to fund the program.
 Much attention is put into creating programs that are excellent, innovative, collaborative and creative.
 That is all great and needs to be applauded.

 That is the curse of fundraising.

 I suggest that we flip this situation on its head, and take out the myth of the gap from our financial and strategic planning in arts organisations.
 Instead, we need to think more commercially and strategically (within our missions).
 We can then create sustainable revenue streams, which have real potential for growth.

 Take as the starting point your artistic program.